SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 ## condor_annex

-`condor_annex` is a tool inside HTCondor that allows the user add cloud resources, such as AWS, to their "pool" of available resources.
+`condor_annex` is a HTCondor tool that allows you to add cloud resources, such as Amazon Web Services (AWS), to their "pool" of resources.
 Please note:

 * The `condor_annex` tool is available in the HTCondor 8.7.2 development release
 * Labeled as “experimental” because the interface(s) might change